top of page

 The Bells of St. Mary’s (1945)

-• Starring Bing Crosby as Father O'Malley, this movie focuses on the efforts to save a Catholic school, highlighting community, charity, and kindness.
+• Starring Bing Crosby, this movie focuses on the efforts to save a Catholic school, highlighting community, charity, and kindness.

 It’s a Wonderful Life (1946)